 Upon discharge from the hospital, you may begin to follow the prescribed physical therapy regimen given to you by the St. Mary's inpatient physical therapy team.
 Physical therapy is usually vital to the success of your surgery, allowing motion that was achieved intra-operatively to be maintained post-operatively.
 After your hospital discharge, you will receive a call from the Paley Institute Physical Therapy department to schedule appointments three to five days a week.
 It is important that you attend all scheduled physical therapy sessions as well as diligently do your prescribed exercises at home.
-By the end of week one, physical therapists will have taught you at home stretches to be done daily for the hip, knee, and ankle.
-These should be done daily in addition to formal PT.
-These basic stretches will emphasize focus on the motion that was most deficient prior to surgery.
-For example, if the knees were stuck in flexion prior to surgery, extension will be the focus post-operatively.
-Please be mindful of the number of physical therapy sessions your insurance company will allow.
-It is best to contact your insurance company to determine what the coverage is for physical therapy to eliminate any confusion.
+Be mindful of the number of physical therapy sessions your insurance company will allow.
+Please contact your insurance company to determine what the coverage is for physical therapy to eliminate any confusion.